Available in VPC

 - name: main

-image: { training image (e.g., example.com/mnist:latest ) } # Training code written based on NVIDIA Base images
+image: { training image (e.g. example.com/mnist:latest ) } # Training code written using the NVIDIA Base image

 imagePullPolicy: Always